-No special-status plant species are expected to occur on the project site due to marginally suitable habitat or the lack of specialized habitats and/or substrates such species require, as well as the location where abatement work will be performed (i.e., existing roadways).
-No formal special-status plant surveys have yet occurred in the project area, but a botanical assessment was conducted in November 2018, which documented that potential habitat is present on-site that may support special-status plant species (Sequoia 2018).
+No special-status plant species are expected to occur on the project site due to marginally suitable habitat or the lack of specialized habitats and/or substrates such species require, as well as the location where abatement work will be performed (i.e., existing roadways, creek channel).
+During various site visits to the project area, no serpentine habitat was observed, and serpentine-habitat rare plant species are not anticipated to occur.
+No formal special-status plant surveys have yet occurred in the project area, but a botanical assessment was conducted in November 2018, which documented that potential habitat is present on site that may support special-status plant species (Sequoia 2018).
 During the surveys, no special-status plants were detected; however, the timing of the special-status plant surveys did not capture the blooming period of all special-status plants with potential for occurrence.
 Impacts to special-status plants would be considered a potentially significant impact.
-Accordingly, preconstruction surveys will be conducted to confirm absence of Hall's bush-mallow, Hospital Canyon larkspur, and Santa Clara Valley dudleya prior to initiation of work activities.
+Accordingly, pre-construction surveys will be conducted to confirm absence of Hall's bush-mallow, Hospital Canyon larkspur, and Santa Clara Valley dudleya prior to initiation of work activities.